Constrained percolation, Ising model and XOR Ising model on planar lattices

 Let $\phi_{\TT}$ be the contour configuration associated to the critical XOR Ising configuration on $\HH$.
 Let $\omega\in \phi^{-1}(\phi_{\TT})$ be a constrained percolation configuration on the $[3,4,6,4]$ lattice whose contour configuration is $\phi_{\TT}$.
 It is not hard to check that in $\omega$ there exist both an infinite 1-cluster and an infinite 0-cluster if in the original XOR Ising model on $\HH$, there exist both an infinite ``$+$''-cluster and an infinite ``$-$''-cluster.
 By \Cref{io}, $\mu$-a.s.\ there exists an infinite contour in $\phi_{\TT}$.
 The contradiction implies that $\mu$-a.s. there are no infinite clusters in the critical XOR Ising model on $\HH$. $ \Box$

-\textbf{Proof of \Cref{lth}.} By the correspondence betwween contours in an XOR Ising model with spins located on vertices of $\HH$ (resp.\ $\TT$) and contours on $\TT$ (resp.\ $\HH$) for the Type-II clusters of dimer configurations on the $[4,6,12]$ lattice, as proved in \cite{bd14}, as well as correspondence between Type-II clusters of dimer configurations on the [4,6,12] lattice and clusters of constrained configurations on the $[3,4,6,4]$ lattice, it suffices to show that the measure and \Cref{m21}, it suffices to show that the probability measure for the low-temperature XOR Ising model on $\HH$ (resp.\ $\TT$) satisfies (A1)-(A5) and (A7) (resp.\ (A1)-(A6)), for $\LL_1=\HH$.
+\textbf{Proof of \Cref{lth}.} By the correspondence between contours in an XOR Ising model with spins located on vertices of $\HH$ (resp.\ $\TT$) and contours on $\TT$ (resp.\ $\HH$) for the Type-II clusters of dimer configurations on the $[4,6,12]$ lattice, as proved in \cite{bd14}, as well as correspondence between Type-II clusters of dimer configurations on the [4,6,12] lattice and clusters of constrained configurations on the $[3,4,6,4]$ lattice and \Cref{m21}, it suffices to show that the probability measure for the low-temperature XOR Ising model on $\HH$ (resp.\ $\TT$) satisfies (A1)-(A5) and (A7) (resp.\ (A1)-(A6)), for $\LL_1=\HH$.